JohnnyWorku/Metaheurstic/README.md

 This is a small, function-based starter repository.
 The infrastructure provides the three test problems, fair objective-evaluation counting, CSV logging, and plots.
-Interns implement the algorithms and make the algorithm-design choices.
+Implement the algorithms and make the algorithm-design choices.

 ## Install